A Most Unique Amsterdam Accommodation – Hotel de Windketel Review

 Once a water tower, this cute little octagon was left sitting empty for years.
 Seeing the neglected building waste away in the center of the neighborhood they love, a small group of locals took it upon themselves to make one cute and unique Amsterdam accommodation.
 They saw the potential, rolled up their sleeves, and went to work.
 The outcome, a truly special hotel unlike anything else in Amsterdam and beyond.

 I was lucky enough to chat with one of the Windketel saviors during my stay.
 Liesbeth came by to say hi and change out the fresh tulips.
 Nice touch.
-She explained the building, area, and the love her and her neighbors have for them.
+She explained the building, area, and the love her and her neighbours have for them.
 And why not.
 Situated in Amsterdam’s hip west end, the Hotel de Windketel is close to funky cafés, restaurants, and art galleries.
 It is also located steps away from a tram line that can take you to many of Amsterdam’s tourist sites within minutes.

 The Little Hotel That Could